techascent/tech.ml.dataset/docs/walkthrough.md

             column parser is used.
    - map - the header-name-or-idx is used to lookup value.
 If not nil, then can be either of the two above.
 Else the default column parser is used.
+   - tuple - pair of [datatype parse-fn] in which case container of type [datatype] will be created and parse-fn will be called for every non-entry empty and is passed a string.
+The return value is inserted in the container.
+For datetime types, the parse-fn can in addition be a string in which case (DateTimeFormatter/ofPattern parse-fn) will be called or parse-fn can be a DateTimeFormatter.
   :parser-scan-len - Length of initial column data used for parser-fn's datatype
        detection routine.
 Defaults to 100.